EXCLUSIVE-Delta pilots received record overtime while MAX crisis hit rivals -unions

 By Tracy Rucinski

-CHICAGO, Oct 9 (Reuters) - Delta Air Lines DAL.N pilots are receiving record overtime, straining the airline's labor costs, partly as it adds more flights to take advantage of a gap in demand left by the grounding of the Boeing 737 MAX at rival carriers, union officials told Reuters.
+CHICAGO, Oct 9 (Reuters) - Delta Air Lines DAL.N pilots are receiving record overtime, straining the airline's labor costs, in part because it has added more flights to fill a supply gap left by the grounding of the Boeing 737 MAX at rival carriers, union officials told Reuters.

 Delta issued a record 40,554 "green slips" - double-pay for overtime flying - between May and August, double the same period in 2018, according to pilot union Delta Master Executive Council, a unit of the Air Line Pilots Association.